terraform-google-modules/terraform-example-foundation/1-org/README.md

 1. Clone the repo.
    ```
    gcloud source repos clone gcp-org --project=YOUR_CLOUD_BUILD_PROJECT_ID

    ```
+   The message `warning: You appear to have cloned an empty repository.` is normal and can be ignored.
 1. Navigate into the repo and change to a non-production branch.
 All subsequent steps assume you are running them from the gcp-environments directory.
 If you run them from another directory, adjust your copy paths accordingly.